lua-stdlib/normalize/README.md

 preserving the the same semantics across all supported host Lua implementations.
-Each function is as thin and fast an implementation as possible within that host Lua environment, evaluating to the Lua C implmentation with no overhead where host semantics allow.
+Each function is as thin and fast an implementation as possible within that host Lua environment, evaluating to the Lua C implementation with no overhead where host semantics allow.

 The core of this module is to transparently set the environment up with a single API (as opposed to requiring caching functions from a module